Wound healing: Maturation and remodeling

 When the levels of collagen production and degradation equalize, the maturation phase of tissue repair is said to have begun.
 During maturation, type III collagen, which is prevalent during proliferation, is replaced by type I collagen.
 Originally disorganized collagen fibers are rearranged, cross-linked, and aligned along tension lines.
 The onset of the maturation phase may vary extensively, depending on the size of the wound and whether it was initially closed or left open, ranging from approximately three days to three weeks.
 The maturation phase can last for a year or longer, similarly depending on wound type.

 As the phase progresses, the tensile strength of the wound increases.
-Collagen will reach approximately 20% of its tensile strength after three weeks, increasing to 80% by the 12th week.
+Collagen will reach approximately 20% of its tensile strength after three weeks, increasing to 80% after 12 months.
 The maximum scar strength is 80% of that of unwounded skin.
 Since activity at the wound site is reduced, the scar loses its red appearance as blood vessels that are no longer needed are removed by apoptosis.

 The phases of wound healing normally progress in a predictable, timely manner; if they do not, healing may progress inappropriately to either a chronic wound such as a venous ulcer or pathological scarring such as a keloid scar.